 This article originally appeared on the EOS Worldwide blog on August 12, 2019.

-Some leaders and managers have been tempted to deviate from the 5-minute rock review we teach in the weekly Level 10 Meeting, desiring something more detailed than a simple, on track/off track, report.
-The concern that team members are inappropriately reporting rocks to be on track when they are not has lead some teams to create elaborate “rock crushing systems” that include breaking rocks down into smaller action steps, plotting those steps out across a timeline, tracking completion of those steps and reporting the progress in weekly meetings.
+Some leaders and managers have been tempted to deviate from the 5-minute rock review we teach in the weekly Weekly Meeting, desiring something more detailed than a simple, on track/off track, report.
+The concern that team members are inappropriately reporting Goals to be on track when they are not has lead some teams to create elaborate “rock crushing systems” that include breaking Goals down into smaller action steps, plotting those steps out across a timeline, tracking completion of those steps and reporting the progress in weekly meetings.

 Simplify, don’t complicate.
 Trust your people, don’t micromanage.